geoserver/geoserver/doc/en/user/source/styling/sld/extensions/pointsymbols.rst

 Bulk TTF marks
 ~~~~~~~~~~~~~~

 It is possible to create a mark using glyphs from any decorative or symbolic True Type Font, such as Wingdings, WebDings, or the many symbol fonts available on the internet.
+To enable use WMS Settings :guilabel:``Mark Factory Precedence`` to select ``TTFMarkFactory``.

 The syntax for specifying this is::

    ttf://<fontname>#<hexcode>